Traffic Alert – Convention Center Area

 Engineers have designed the new wall like the existing wall surface, but it will be deeper and stronger to accommodate the planned deepening of the entrance channel and improve wall stability.
 The new wall, which is expected to last 75 years or more, will be installed a few feet outside the existing wall and the space between the walls will be filled.

-Construction is underway for Phase 1 of the project, which include Berths 1, 2 and 3, with an expected completion date of December 2026.
+Construction is underway for Phase 1 of the project, which includes Berths 1, 2 and 3, with an expected completion date of December 2026.

 Who is paying for the project?